facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

     :end-before: # [/example 4]

 .. image:: images/lighting-setups-images/5.jpg
-    :width: 45%
+    :width: 20em

 `Multiple Light Setups`_
 ========================

+In some cases (such as when emulating room-level lighting for scenes with multiple rooms), one light setup may not be sufficient to achieve a desired visual result.
-To use multiple custom lighting setups at the same time, simply give them a name on creation.
+To use multiple custom lighting setups at the same time, simply register a name after creation.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py
     :start-after: # [example 5]
     :end-before: # [/example 5]

-To use this a light setup, pass in the name as a parameter to **Simulator.add_object**.
+To use a specific light setup for a new object, pass in the name as a parameter to :ref:`Simulator.add_object`.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py